khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-discovery.md

 <figure-img alt="A static notice informs users of an alternate way to create a project." label="A static notice informs users of an alternate way to create a project." src="/img/create-project.svg"></figure-img>

 Contextual notices can be helpful when a feature requires more guidance than a call-to-action alone.
-If needed, allow users to access additional information through progressive disclosure.
-Ensure the help content is visible without overwhelming users with too much detail upfront, providing more information only when they seek it.
+If needed, allow the user to access more details through progressive disclosure.
+Ensure the help content is visible but don't overwhelm the user with too much information at first, and offer more details only when they seek it.

 <figure-img alt="Popover is shown on button hover" label="Popover is shown on button hover." src="/img/info-on-hover.svg"></figure-img>

 Use contextual notices when implicit discovery doesn’t suffice, for example:

-- **Complex or novel features:** Features that users are not familiar with and need additional information to encourage engagement.
+- **Complex or novel features:** Features that the user is not familiar with and need additional information to encourage engagement.
-- **Limited visibility:** When a feature is not noticed alongside competing actions and users' previous mental models.
+- **Limited visibility:** When features are not noticed alongside competing actions and the user's previous mental models.

 ### Disruptive discovery

-Disruptive notices, such as a [banner](/components/banner) or [modal](/components/modal), are more noticable than contextual notices.
+Disruptive notices, such as a [banner](/components/banner) or [modal](/components/modal), are more noticeable than contextual notices.
 A disruptive notice that doesn't match the user's current context can feel irrelevant and lead to dismissal and therefore limited effectiveness.

 <figure-img alt="A banner helps a new user onboard to a esstential feature." label="A banner helps a new user onboard to a essential feature." src="/img/feature-discovery-banner.svg"></figure-img>

 Use disruptive discovery when contextual discovery doesn't suffice, such as:

 - **Critical notices:** When engagement is required from the user.
 For example, to comply with a policy in the organization.
-- **User onboarding:** When guiding new users through essential features that they need to understand to use the product effectively.
+- **User onboarding:** To guide a new user through essential features that they need to understand to use the product effectively.
-- **Significant changes:** When the product's functionality has changed in a way that could confuse users or alter their workflows, a prominent notice can clarify the changes.
+- **Significant changes:** When functionality changed in a way that could confuse a user or alter their workflows, a prominent notice can clarify the changes.

 Be mindful of what notices already exist in the user's workflow.
-Multiple prominent notices and alerts can overwhelm users, leading to desensitization to important messages.
+Multiple prominent notices and alerts can overwhelm them and lead to desensitization to important messages.

 ## Onboarding

 A well-designed onboarding process can be an effective way to introduce a user to a new feature, like _CI/CD setup_, or product stages, such as _adopt the Secure DevOps stage_.
-However, it's primary goal is to showcase the value a user gains from these features and stages.
+However, its primary goal is to showcase the value a user gains from these features and stages.

 ### Guidelines for onboarding experiences